Caterham School: 1884-1914

+1914-1939

 In February 1917, the composer Sir Henry Walford Davies (later Master of the King's Music) visited Caterham to deliver a musical lecture and workshop.
 He discussed his recent experience in organising concerts for soldiers fighting on the Western Front.
 During the First World War, 69 Old Caterhamians were killed.
-Caterham commissioned the President of the Royal Society of Sculptors, Sir William Reynolds-Stephens, to sculpt a memorial tablet which was installed into the vestibule in 1923.
+Caterham commissioned the President of the Royal Society of Sculptors, Sir William Reynolds-Stephens, to sculpt a memorial tablet which was installed into the Vestibule in 1923.
 In addition to this, to school ran an architectural competition for its Memorial Hall (now housing the Maggs Library), adjudicated by Stanley Hamp FRIBA.
 The architect, artist and Old Caterhamian Walter Monckton Keesey OBE won the competition and in 1924, exhibited an elevation of the building at the Royal Academy of Arts at Burlington House.
 Caterham's Memorial Hall was opened in 1925 by William Hulme Lever, 2nd Viscount Leverhulme.

 In 1922, Caterham held its first biennial Science Exhibition in the dining hall, now the Wilberforce Hall.
 This was opened as a temporary museum to the wider community to showcase recent discoveries of the day.
 In 1924, exhibits included the Autochrome Lumière, Geissler tubes, a cloud chamber (particle detector) designed by C.T.R.
 Wilson and an aquarium of axolotl which used an early electric aerator.
 A major engineering interest of the day was the in quickly developing motor-car and motorbike industry, and Caterham collaborated with manufacturers J. A. Prestwich, Triumph and Sturney Archer to create a display of engines and gearboxes.
 Caterham was loaned exhibition apparati from the Cambridge Scientific Instrument Company (which supplied the University of Cambridge) and Taylor Hobson.
 Such a university-level scientific focus was unique among public schools at the time.

+In 1924, the Headmaster Alan Percival Mottram was admitted to the Headmasters' Conference (now the HMC).